• Skip to main content

 Don't toss that leftover starter!
 Put it to good use.

-Certain things like sourdough crackers or naan, however, do not need either of these.
+Certain things like sourdough crackers or sourdough naan, however, do not need either of these.
 Discard alone is enough to give these things the rise they need.

 In some baked goods, such as naan, the discarded starter will give the flatbread that sour taste we are used to in our bread.
 Naan is something I encourage everyone to just try.